mahmoudaboueleneen/tomasulo/docs/report.md

 Our client-side data was passed around using React Context, and validated using react-hook-form and zod.
 Instructions are MIPS x64 instructions and are either inputted in a text area or in a uploaded in a .txt file, and in either way they are parsed to an array of instructions.

-Our frontend was fairly straightforward to implement.
-Check our main `README.md` file for a demo to see it in action!
+Overall, our frontend was fairly straightforward to implement, and most of the complexity was in the backend.

 ### Code Structure